 At AirClaims we outline exactly what you can do if you’ve been left stranded, waiting for your flight with Thomas Cook.

-If you are among the unfortunate few who have been dealing with long delays at the hands of Thomas Cook, fret no more.
+If you are among the unfortunate few who have been dealing with long Thomas Cook flight delays, fret no more.
 AirClaims are able to do all the hard work for you, and as we specialise in flight delay claims, we have become very efficient at getting remuneration.

 We are so confident, in fact, that you have nothing to pay unless we actually win your case!